orbuluh/fundamental/recursion/README.md

 # Recursion

+- Note: When thinking about the complexity ... recursion can be thought of as n nested loops where in each loop the number of iterations decreases by one.
 - See also [really tricky recursion DP questions](../dp/README.md#really-tricky-dp-recursion)

 ## [:ok_hand: 38.
 Count and Say](https://leetcode.com/problems/count-and-say/) [:dart:](count_and_say.h)

 - not hard but think about how to implement it cleanly

 <details><summary markdown="span">Question</summary>